Deep Blue Sea (1999 film): Music

 The film score for Deep Blue Sea was composed by Trevor Rabin.
 Rabin's music ranges from orchestral and choral arrangements to electronic soundscapes, and was noted for its use of both dramatic and easily accessible themes.
 The soundtrack features two songs by LL Cool J—"Deepest Bluest (Shark's Fin)" and "Say What"—which were used in the end credits.
 Two soundtrack albums were also released for the film.
-The first album, Deep Blue Sea: Music from the Motion Picture, was released on August 3, 1999 by Warner Bros.
+The first album, Deep Blue Sea: Music from the Motion Picture, was released on August 3, 1999, by Warner Bros.
 Records and features a set of hip hop and R&B tracks by several artists, including Hi-C, Cormega, and Bass Odyssey.
-The second album, Deep Blue Sea: Original Motion Picture Score, was released on August 24, 1999 by Varèse Sarabande and contains musical tracks by Rabin.
+The second album, Deep Blue Sea: Original Motion Picture Score, was released on August 24, 1999, by Varèse Sarabande and contains musical tracks by Rabin.

 Release

 Box office

-Deep Blue Sea performed well when it opened on July 30, 1999 in 2,854 theaters, finishing third and grossing around $18.6 million at the US weekend box office.
+Deep Blue Sea performed well when it opened on July 30, 1999, in 2,854 theaters, finishing third and grossing around $18.6 million at the US weekend box office.
 During its second weekend, the film grossed an estimated $11 million and finished in fifth place, behind The Sixth Sense, The Blair Witch Project, Runaway Bride, and The Thomas Crown Affair.
 Deep Blue Sea grossed over $73.7 million the United States and Canada and $91.4 million internationally, grossing over $165 million worldwide.
 The film's performance was compared to Stephen Sommers's The Mummy and Jan de Bont's The Haunting, which had a similar budget and made a significant impact on the box office in the summer of 1999.

 Critical response

-Deep Blue Sea received mixed reviews from critics.
-Review aggregator Rotten Tomatoes gives the film a "Fresh" 60% rating, based on 114 reviews.
-The critics consensus reads, "Deep Blue Sea is no Jaws, but action fans seeking some toothy action can certainly do - and almost certainly have done - far worse for B-movie thrills."
-On Metacritic, the film has a score of 54 out of 100, based on reviews from 22 critics, indicating "mixed or average reviews".
+Review aggregator Rotten Tomatoes reported an approval rating of 60% based on 114 reviews, with an average rating of 5.7/10.
+The site's critics consensus reads, "Deep Blue Sea is no Jaws, but action fans seeking some toothy action can certainly do - and almost certainly have done - far worse for B-movie thrills."
+On Metacritic, the film has a weighted average score of 54 out of 100, based on 22 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Writing for Chicago Sun-Times, Roger Ebert gave the film three out of four stars and praised it as "a skillful thriller", saying that Deep Blue Sea "is essentially one well-done action sequence after another [...]
 It doesn't linger on the special effects (some of the sharks look like cartoons), but it knows how to use timing, suspense, quick movement and [especially] surprise".
 He concluded that the film keeps spectators guessing in an otherwise predictable genre.